-So, Anthrobotic covered Robonaut last August - wondering why the NASA/General Motors collaborative space android had been up to a whole lot of nothing for 18 months on the ISS – and then just a few weeks thereafter, celebrating its activation and the beginning of a long-awaited training regimen.
+So, Anthrobotic covered Robonaut last August – wondering why the NASA/General Motors collaborative space android had been up to a whole lot of nothing for 18 months on the ISS – and then just a few weeks thereafter, celebrated its activation and the beginning of a long-awaited training regimen.
 The Robonaut team has now publicly come to life, and while the official Robonaut site is well-neglected, when active the project pumps out a good Facebook stream and Twitter feed.

 At the moment, Robonaut is a space torso bolted to the floor.
 But the team has experimented with a number of mobility options, and in marketing the program and educating the public, released lot of great Robonaut 1 & 2 imagery.

 Post-Industrial Centaur, Zero-G Creepy Quadruped, What Must be a Joke Segway, and the superbly dorky fantasy, Curiosity/Robonaut Lovechild.

 Those are all fun and great and probably good science, too – but about a week ago Anthrobotic (and assuredly others) discovered a new & interesting Robonaut photo.
 Now, unless someone with more robot street cred knows otherwise, a random world-traveling French guy’s December visit to Houston, TX resulted in what might be the first publicly circulating image of Robonaut with proper legs attached:

 Antranik Zekian, author of the Les Passengers travelogue blogue, snapped this photo during a visit to NASA’s Johnson Space Center in December, and upon request he graciously permitted Anthrobotic to share his image and spread the word – and the word is: while their function & capability remain unclear, Robonaut is getting legs.

 Okay, that’s a phrase.